matthew-andrews/mattandre.ws/source/_posts/antifragile-supply-chains.md

 It’s a virtual wild animal that they let loose on their digital estate causing chaos.

-Chaos Monkeys turn off servers, reconfigure settings and generally reap havoc.
+Chaos Monkeys turn off servers, reconfigure settings and generally wreak havoc.

 Why?